New to VHEIP? Register Now!

 See the Vermont Official State Website for forms.
 For details and examples, including information on nonqualified withdrawals, see the Vermont Department of Taxes Technical Bulletin (TB-66).

-Federal tax reform info: The federal tax act of 2017 includes provisions related to 529 plan accounts, beginning with the 2018 tax year.
+Federal tax reform info: The Internal Revenue Code includes provisions related to 529 plan accounts.
 See the Disclosure Booklet for details.
-In 2022, Vermont tax law was updated to add the two new allowable use of funds withdrawn from a VT529 account without adverse impact on the Vermont income tax credit: (1) for apprenticeship programs registered and certified with the U.S. Secretary of Labor and (2) for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education at an approved postsecondary education institution.
+In 2022, Vermont tax law was updated to add two new allowable uses of funds withdrawn from a VT529 account without adverse impact on the Vermont income tax credit: (1) for apprenticeship programs registered and certified with the U.S. Secretary of Labor and (2) for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education at an approved postsecondary education institution.
+(See the VHEIP tax credit information on the VT Tax website.)
+Vermont tax law currently does not treat a rollover to a Roth IRA or a withdrawal used for K through 12 education expenses as an allowable use.
+Please consult your tax advisor for how this may affect your personal Vermont tax situation.

 Once you invest in any of the six VHEIP investment portfolios, you can transfer those already invested contributions and any earnings to another VHEIP investment portfolio.
 This change is allowed up to two (2) times per calendar year per beneficiary.
 However, if you replace the account beneficiary with another qualifying family member at the same time, there is no federal limit on the number of times this change can occur.